ShuonanChen/ML-Climate-Project-Template-Fall2022/journal.md

 # Giant sequoia, wildfire and vegetation and other climate factors
-# 12/02
+# 12/03 update and changes.
 1. for $Y$, log and normalization for the input data
-2. change the model so we can incorporate the feature vector. (linear combination? )
+2. change the model so we can incorporate the feature vector.
+Currently just doing 3 dimensional GP.
+3. edit the preprocessing.
+Because of limitation with the datasets, making the following assumptions.
+    - when $Y$ is available for the particular grid, it is considered to be observed and

+## Next todo
+1. probably need to validate the model by holdingh 10% of the train data.